 I leave them and dart toward the staircase down the far end.
 I have to pass the theatre again.
 I close my eyes.
 I don’t want to catch even a glimpse of the horror with in.

-The next few seconds play like a slow motion movie.
+The next few seconds play like a slow-motion movie.
 You know the one, where the babes in red bikinis run up the beach in their red swimmers?
 Except this isn’t a movie and there are no hotties in bikinis.

-My foot catch on a broken piece of linoleum.
+My foot catches on a broken piece of linoleum.
 I careen forward, face planting right in front of the open door.
 Instinct turns my head to the left so I don’t bash my nose into the floor.
 My eyes take in the picture of horror I was trying so hard to avoid.

 My breath is knocked from my chest.
 I lay there gasping like a fish out of water.